 Adult and Paediatric Spinal Orthopaedic Surgery Unit

-Mr Syed Aftab is a Consultant Spinal Orthopaedic Surgeon at the Royal London (Barts Health NHS Trust).
+Mr Syed Aftab is a Consultant Spinal Orthopaedic Surgeon Surgery at Barts Health NHS Trust, based at the Royal London Hospital.
 He studied medicine at Pembroke College, Cambridge University and Edinburgh University.
 He underwent higher surgical training in Orthopaedics and Spinal Surgery on the London NE Thames rotation at the Royal National Orthopaedic Hospital, Stanmore.

 He also gained a Master of Science at University College London in Trauma and Orthopaedics during his training.
 Syed completed advanced fellowships in Spinal Surgery at the Royal London Hospital.
 Furthermore, he continues to broaden his experience with visitations to international centres of excellence for spinal surgery (Antwerp Belgium, Bordeaux France, Neustadt Germany and Orlando USA).